awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorS3Origin.md

 ## How CloudFront Processes Responses from Your Amazon S3 Origin Server<a name="ResponseBehaviorS3Origin"></a>

+This topic contains information about how CloudFront processes responses from your Amazon S3 origin\.

+**Topics**
 + [Canceled Requests](#response-s3-canceled-requests)
 + [HTTP Response Headers That CloudFront Removes or Updates](#response-s3-removed-headers)
 + [Maximum File Size](#ResponseS3MaxFileSize)